 2. A student shall in no way attempt to achieve a grade through fraudulent or unfair means.

-3. A student shall refuse to participate in, or allow to go unreported, another student's failure to maintain academic integrity.
+3. A student shall refuse to participate in, refuse to allow to go unreported, another student's failure to maintain academic integrity.

 4. A student shall not in any other manner violate the principle of academic integrity.